 The module requires that Partition Users and the SO be authenticated by proving knowledge of a secret shared by the operator and the module.
-The FIPS mode (either level 2 or level 3) is determined when the HSM is initialized: A module that is to support level 3 mode must be initialized using the PED to define the SO authentication data.

-For a module operating in FIPS Level 3 mode, the module generates the authentication secret as a 48-byte random value and, optionally for a Partition User, an authentication challenge secret.
+For Trusted Path Authentication, the module generates the authentication secret as a 48-byte random value and, optionally for a Partition User, an authentication challenge secret.
+The Partition User is identified to the module by the Partition ID number as described in section 3.3.3.
 The authentication secret(s) are provided to the operator via a physically separate trusted path, described in sub-section 3.4.2, and must be entered by the operator via the trusted path and via a logically separate trusted channel (in the case of the response based on the challenge secret) during the login process.
 If a Partition is created with Crypto Officer and Crypto User roles, a separate challenge secret is generated for each role.